apokryphus/advanced-combat-system/README.md

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/zWgAgd4"  ><a href="//imgur.com/a/zWgAgd4">Advanced Combat System - Tier III Weapons</a></blockquote>

 ### || Finishers ||
-- The primary weapons for Quen and Axii, as well as the secondary weapon for Axii, posseses the ability to perform automatic finishers on enemies below 15% health.
+- The primary weapons for Quen and Axii, as well as the secondary weapon for Axii, possess the ability to perform automatic finishers on enemies below 15% health.
 - All other weapons do not have automatic finishers, and will instead dismember the enemy, unless triggering a manual dismember.

 ### || Movesets ||